-Homeroom is a time for students to prepare for the day ahead.
+Homeroom is a time for students to receive important information.
 Therefore, the following norms will be established in homeroom:

-- Students will arrive on time for homeroom and be seated by 8:04 a.m.; - Students will actively listen to the morning announcements; - Students are allowed to quietly use their devices, including laptops and cell phones, but students are not allowed to use headphones/earbuds; - Students are allowed to finish eating their breakfast in homeroom and MUST clean up their desk before leaving the room; - Homeroom attendance will be taken and submitted in a timely and accurate manner.
+- Students will arrive on time: - Students will actively listen to the morning announcements; - Students may guietly use their devices, including laptops and cell phones; - Homeroom attendance will be taken and submitted in a timely and accurate manner.